janus-idp/backstage-showcase/e2e-tests/docs/CI.md

 - **Artifacts:** Test reports, logs, screenshots, accessible via PR details under **Artifacts**.
 - **Notifications:** Status updates posted on the PR.
 - **Manual Retriggering:**
-  - Tests can be manually retriggered using the `/retest e2e-tests` or `/test all` commands in the PR comments.
+  - OpenShift-CI will provide guidance on how to retrigger tests if they fail.
+Follow the instructions in the comment added by OpenShift-CI to rerun the tests.

 ### GitHub PRs Diagram